envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 #### Intermediate Representation (IR)
 The Intermediate Representation defines internal data models that external resources are translated into.
 This allows Envoy Gateway to be decoupled from the external resources used for dynamic configuration.
-The IR consists of:
+The IR consists of an Infra IR used as input for the Infra Manager and an xDS IR used as input for the xDS Translator.
 * Infra IR- Used as the internal definition of the managed data plane infrastructure.
 * xDS IR- Used as the internal definition of the managed data plane xDS configuration.